 The design is hands down breathtaking.
 You can see colorful 3D prints running across the top to meet the dual-layer midsole.
 The seamless top features one of the most breathable meshes for temperature regulation.
 Do you know what that means?
 It means your feet will stay fresh and the shoe won’t become smelly.

-Previous reviewers recommended that an appropriate shoe can prevent pain for those with plantar fasciitis, Achilles tendinitis, and other feet problems.
+Previous reviewers recommended that an appropriate shoe can prevent pain for those with plantar fasciitis, peroneal tendonitis, and other feet problems.
 Thanks to the proper support and generous cushioning, this magnanimous sneaker could be what you need to curb sciatica.

 Given the impressive tech Vanquish 3 comes with, its value ranges from mid to high-end.
 If you get the sizing right, you are up for a perfect time.
 Any setbacks?
 Nothing serious about the shoe quality.